collectionslab/Omniscribe/proofOfConcept/README.md

 coordinate point, where every region would have four of these coordinate points (to make a rectangle that captures the ROI).

-The way these ROIs are constructed as such are due to the fact that the Mask-RCNN as released on Github require that exact structure in order to do training.
+The way these ROIs are constructed as such due to the fact that the Mask-RCNN as released on GitHub require that structure in order to do training.

 $ python3 extractROIs.py